deforum-art/sd-webui-deforum/README.md

 * Color correction is quite forced atm.

-* Browsers often cannot load too big gifs, so try to use `ffmpeg` when possible.
-Make sure it's installed and linked in your PATH!

 ## Screenshots

 Proof that it works good enough of AUTOMATIC1111's build with MATH keyframing and prompt-weighting enabled in 3D mode